bpolaszek/bentools-etl/README.md

 Using events
 ------------

-The `EtlExecutor` emits various events during the workflow:
+The `EtlExecutor` emits a variety of events during the ETL workflow, providing insights and control over the process.

 - `InitEvent` when `process()` was just called
 - `StartEvent` when extraction just started (we might know the total number of items to extract at this time, if the extractor provides this)
 - `ExtractEvent` upon each extracted item